johnzastrow/mqs/README.md

 ## Support

 These are my resources that I make freely available to the world.
 You can ask me for help using them, but I may not be able to provide it due to knowledge or time constraints.
+I'm also not a QGIS developer, so I can't promise that these will work in future versions of QGIS.
+Use at your own risk.

 Have a look at my [blog post](https://johnzastrow.github.io/2025-10-01-qgis-tutorial-materials/) for some more usefulness